Skip to main content

 • Completion: Big science projects that need lots of observations over a number of nights, or even months, are also given a bit of a boost as otherwise completing them might be difficult.

-The overall rank number for each possible observation at that particular moment is then compared and the one with the highest rank is observed.
+The overall rank number for each possible observation at that particular moment is then compared, and the one with the highest rank is observed.

 Because it starts again with the full list every time rather than planning the whole night in one go, the telescope can make observations from requests that have only just been made.
 This is very useful for trying to learn more about things change very quickly or unpredictably, such as exploding stars like supernovae or gamma-ray bursts.